 If a student is unwell, they must be sent to the school nurse who will assess them and contact the child's parents if necessary.
-They should not be encouraged to contact their parents themselves.
-Students should only be sent to the nurse during lesson time if they have symptoms which mean that they really cannot wait until the end of the lesson.
-When students visit the nurse during lesson time or even in between lessons, they must have a note giving permission from their teacher.
+They should not contact their parents themselves.
+Students should only be sent to the nurse during lesson time unless they have symptoms which mean that they really cannot wait until the end of the lesson.
+When Senior School students visit the nurse during lesson time or between lessons, they must have a slip from Senior School Pupil Reception or a note from their class teacher them giving permission.
 Open access to the nurse is available to students, before and after school and during break and lunch times.

 If a student is assessed to be too unwell to remain at school, it is the nurse's responsibility to contact the child's parent or guardian to arrange for them to be collected as soon as possible for further assessment by their GP.
-The nurse on duty will inform the Senior School Receptionist, or Junior School Receptionist, so that Green Slips can be filled out and teaching staff can be made aware that the child is no longer in school.
+The nurse on duty will inform the Senior School Receptionist, or Junior School Receptionist, so teaching staff can be made aware that the child is no longer in school and the student register is adjusted accordingly.